Share Article

 Conclusion and further information

-In our view, the work of the BSI makes a very valuable contribution to making the cyber security requirements for manufacturers of machines, systems and electrical equipment much more tangible.
-The full texts of the draft documents for parts 1 and 3, as well as the opportunity to comment on the two ‘community drafts’, can be found at on the BSI website.
+In our opinion, the work of the BSI makes a very valuable contribution to making cyber requirements significantly more tangible for manufacturers of machinery, systems and electrical equipment.
+Further information and the full text of the draft document for Part 1 can be accessed and downloaded from the BSI website.

 Tip:

-Register now for our free CE-InfoService and stay informed whenever relevant news in the field of product compliance (e.g. the publication of the first and third parts of TR-03183) occurs.
+Register now for our free CE InfoService and stay informed about relevant news in the field of product compliance (e.g. the publication of the first part of TR-03183).

 Johannes Windeler-Frick, MSc ETH Member of the IBF management board.
 Specialist in CE marking and Safexpert.
 Presentations, podcasts and publications on various CE topics, in particular CE organisation and efficient CE management.
 Management of the further development of the Safexpert software system.
 Degree in electrical engineering from ETH Zurich (MSc) with a focus on energy technology and specialisation in the field of machine tools.